How to self-host a Minecraft server on Linux with Paper

 Install the right Java version

-First, check whether Java is already installed:
+First, choose the Paper build you plan to run.
+Then check whether Java is already installed:

 java -versionIf you do not have the required version yet, install it with your package manager.
 For example, on a recent Debian or Ubuntu system: